OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

     The **Add a scope** pane opens.

 1. In the **Add a scope** pane, specify the scope's attributes.
-The following table shows example values for profile, openid, Files.ReadWrite, and Mail.Read permissions.
+The following table shows example values for and Outlook add-in requiring the `profile`, `openid`, `Files.ReadWrite`, and `Mail.Read` permissions.
+Modify the text to match the permissions you are using for your add-in.

     | Field | Description | Values |
     |--|--|--|